The Federal Child Support Guidelines: Step-by-Step

 If you have a support order from a court, only a judge can change it.
 A judge can base the revised order on an agreement between you if it seems fair and reasonable in your situation.
 If there is no agreement, or if your agreement does not seem fair and reasonable, the judge would use the applicable child support guidelines to revise the order.

-The Inventory of Government-Based Family Justice Services on the Department of Justice website has information on where provincial recalculation services are available and who can use those services.
+The Department of Justice Canada website has information on where provincial child support services are available and who can use them.
 You may also find information on the website of your provincial or territorial government.

-Some recalculation services can only work with court orders, not written agreements.
+Some services can only work with court orders, not written agreements.

 Who you need to notify about changes

-If you are enrolled with a recalculation service or a Maintenance Enforcement Program in your province or territory, it is important to notify them of any changes to the agreement or order.
-You can find contact information for the provincial and territorial Maintenance Enforcement Programs and Recalculation Services in the Inventory of Government-Based Family Justice Services.
+If you are enrolled with a provincial child support service or a Maintenance Enforcement Program in your province or territory, it is important to notify them of any changes to the agreement or order.
+You can find contact information for the provincial and territorial Maintenance Enforcement Programs and Provincial Child Support Services on the Department of Justice Canada website.

 If you have more questions

-If you don’t have access to the Internet or if you can’t find the information you need, the Department of Justice may be able to help you by providing general information or by telling you where to get the information.
-You can contact the Department at:
+If you don’t have access to the Internet or if you can’t find the information you need, the Department of Justice Canada may be able to help you by providing general information or by telling you where to get the information.

 Department of Justice Canada